hectorhcuevas/hectorhcuevas.github.io/_posts/2018-1-22-Project-Luther.md

 &nbsp;&nbsp;&nbsp;The accuracy of the model is measured by its cross-validated R-squared score of .885.
 This means the model was able to explain about 88.5% of the variance we see in obesity rates between countries.
 We can see the relative high degree of accuracy by the overlap between the identity line and my model's fitted line; they're nearly identical.

 &nbsp;&nbsp;&nbsp;Of course, my model is still far from perfect and in particular is limited by some of the asssumptions it makes.
-For example, countries which are wealthy and well educated are predicted to have higher obesity rates all else equal- but this is not universally the case. *Figure 5* below shows the residuals of my model's errors plotted against respective fitted values.
+For example, countries which are wealthy and well educated are predicted to have higher obesity rates all else equal, but this is not universally the case. *Figure 5* below shows the residuals of my model's errors plotted against respective fitted values.

 ![Figure 5](/images/resid_fitted.png)